University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Employment by a state of Washington educational service district and a state of Washington school district is not considered to be state service.
 Employees may transfer accumulated leave from the educational service district or school district.
 However, such employees do not receive credit for state service.

-See BPPM 60.19 for more information and instructions.
+See UPPM 60.19 for more information and instructions.

 Leave is scheduled with the approval of the unit administrator.